Getting Credentials Recognized

 Canadian colleges and universities make their own admission decisions.
 This fact sheet explains what you need to know to apply to them directly.
 Please refer to this link for a directory of colleges, universities and schools in the provinces and territories of Canada.

-The Prior Learning Assessment and Recognition (PLAR) in Canada fact sheet explains the PLAR process, which helps adults to demonstrate and obtain recognition for learning acquired outside of formal-education settings.
+Prior Learning Assessment and Recognition (PLAR) is a process which helps adults to demonstrate and obtain recognition for learning acquired outside of formal-education settings and is offered by many Ontario school boards.

 Information on credential recognition from Settlement.org